Sam Merrill

 Samuel Hoskins Merrill (born May 15, 1996) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
-Nicknamed “Money Merrill,” he was drafted with the last pick of the 2020 NBA draft and acquired by the Milwaukee Bucks, with whom he won an NBA championship.
+Nicknamed “Money Merrill,” and "the Key,” by Tim Legler, he was drafted with the last pick of the 2020 NBA draft and acquired by the Milwaukee Bucks, with whom he won an NBA championship.
 He played college basketball for the Utah State Aggies.

 Early life

 Merrill is the son of John and Jenny Merrill and has an older sister, Molli.
 He grew up in Bountiful, Utah and attended Bountiful High School.
 He became a starter as a sophomore at the midpoint in the season and averaged 6.5 points per game and 2.6 assists.
-As a junior, Merrill averaged 18.3 points, 6.8 rebounds, 5.4 assists, and 2.2 steals per game and was named first-team all-state by the Deseret News and Salt Lake Tribune.
-He posted 15.8 points, 7.4 assists, 4.6 rebounds, and 2.3 steals per game as a senior and led Bountiful to a 4A state title.
+As a junior, Merrill averaged 18.3 points, 6.8 rebounds, 5.4 assists and 2.2 steals per game and was named first-team all-state by the Deseret News and The Salt Lake Tribune.
+He posted 15.8 points, 7.4 assists, 4.6 rebounds and 2.3 steals per game as a senior and led Bountiful to a 4A state title.
 Merrill was recruited by Stanford and Princeton but committed to USU.

 College career

 Merrill went on a two-year mission for the Church of Jesus Christ of Latter-day Saints to Nicaragua before his freshman year at Utah State University.
 When he returned, head coach Stew Morrill retired and was replaced by Tim Duryea.
 Merrill posted 9.4 points per game as a freshman.

 In his sophomore season, Merrill averaged 16.3 points per game for the Aggies.
 He was named Third-team All-Mountain West Conference (MWC).
 Merrill married soccer player Kanyan Ward in May 2018.

-As a junior, Merrill averaged 20.9 points, 4.2 assists, 3.9 rebounds, and 1.1 steals per game.
+As a junior, Merrill averaged 20.9 points, 4.2 assists, 3.9 rebounds and 1.1 steals per game.
 He shot 46.1 percent from the floor, 37.6 percent from behind the three-point line, and 90.9 percent from the free throw line.
-Merrill led USU to a Mountain West tournament championship, securing the automatic bid to the NCAA Tournament.
+Merrill led USU to a Mountain West tournament championship, securing the automatic bid to the NCAA tournament.
 He was named the MWC Player of the Year and tournament MVP, as well as AP Honorable Mention All-American.
 Merrill had a career-high 38 points on March 5, 2019, in a 100–96 overtime victory over Colorado State University (CSU).